thir13en/java-training/docs/class.md

 Important consideration, if you only want to use your Local Class within another class, which shall be the case, you should declare the Local Class as `static class ClassName` and all it's members and methods, including constructor, as private.
 It is counter-intuitive but private members of the local class will be accessible by parent class.

+### Abstract Classes
+These are classes that provide a specific implementation, but it cannot be instantiated, it is only thought to be `extended` by other classes that will inherit all it's implementations.